foliant-docs/foliantcontrib.multilinetables/README.md

             - docx
             - pdf
 ```

+`rewrite_src_file`
+:   You can update source files after each use of preprocessor.
+Be careful, previous data will be deleted.

 `min_table_width`
 :   Wide markdown tables will be shrinked to this width in symbols.
 This parameter affects scaling - change it if table columns are merging.